TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/capsule.rst

 .. c:function:: void* PyCapsule_Import(const char *name, int no_block)

-   Import a pointer to a C object from a capsule attribute in a module.
+   Import a pointer to a C object kutoka a capsule attribute in a module.
 The *name* parameter should specify the full name to the attribute, as in ``module.attribute``.
 The *name* stored in the capsule must match this string exactly.
-If *no_block* is true, import the module without blocking (using :c:func:`PyImport_ImportModuleNoBlock`).
-If *no_block* is false, import the module conventionally (using :c:func:`PyImport_ImportModule`).
+If *no_block* is true, agiza the module without blocking (using :c:func:`PyImport_ImportModuleNoBlock`).
+If *no_block* is false, agiza the module conventionally (using :c:func:`PyImport_ImportModule`).

    Return the capsule's internal *pointer* on success.
 On failure, set an exception and return *NULL*.